 1. The one who’s given up on any sort of dress code

-Track pants, leggings or pyjamas?
+Track pants, leggings, or pajamas?
 It’s no doubt the hardest decision they’ll make all day.
 They do try to cover it up, though.
 On the first day of confinement, they wore a perfectly ironed shirt for the morning web meeting.
-All was going well until the webcam slipped revealing the elasticated waistband of what clearly looked like pyjama pants.
+All was going well until the webcam slipped revealing the elasticated waistband of what clearly looked like pajama pants.
 Since then, they’ve told everyone that their network is too slow to be able to use a camera.
 Yet you saw them on Fornite two nights ago — and there didn’t seem to be any network connectivity issues.
 But since you were on there too and it was 3 PM, you’ve decided to keep that to yourself.